ronakwork1/FinancialCoach/README.md

 ### Setting Up Budgets 💰
 1. Navigate to **Budget** page from the main menu
-2. The app automatically suggests budgets based on your spending patterns
+2. View default budget categories (Housing, Food, Transportation, etc.)
 3. Click the **Edit** button on any category to customize budget limits
-4. Set monthly spending limits for categories like Food, Transportation, Housing, etc.
+4. Set monthly spending limits for each category
-5. Use the **Time Period** selector to analyze different periods
+5. Use the **Time Period** selector to analyze different time periods

 ### Managing Your Budgets
 1. **Track Progress**: Monitor spending vs. budget with visual progress bars
-2. **Get Forecasts**: See projected end-of-month spending based on current patterns
+2. **Get Forecasts**: See projected end-of-month spending for the current month
 3. **Receive Advice**: Get personalized savings tips when approaching budget limits
-4. **Reset Monthly**: Use the "Reset Budgets" button to start fresh each month
-5. **Edit Categories**: Adjust budget limits anytime by clicking the edit icon
+4. **Edit Categories**: Adjust budget limits anytime by clicking the edit icon

 ### Understanding Your Dashboard
 - **Financial Health Score**: Overall assessment (0-100) of your financial well-being
 - **Monthly Trends**: See how your spending changes over time
 - **Top Categories**: Your biggest expense categories
 - **Money Leaks**: Potential areas for cost savings
-- **Budget Overview**: Circular progress indicator showing overall budget health

 ### Using the AI Coach 🤖
 1. Go to **AI Coach** page
-2. Select a time period to analyze (Current Month, Last Month, etc.)
+2. Select a time period to analyze
 3. Review personalized insights and recommendations
 4. Get actionable advice for specific spending categories
 5. Follow suggested actions to improve your financial health